mpark1994/Angular-Weather-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to work the Weather App

+Open the webpage via command `ng serve -o`, then type in the city of the place you want to check the weather for.
+This will make an API GET request and bring back the data related to the city.

+NOTE: As a developmental project, there is a limit to how many API GET requests can be made per month.
+If maxed out, the webpage will no longer operate in the correct manner.
+If this is the case, replace the API key for your own.